The Harper College Massage Therapy Student Teaching Clinic will open for the Fall 2023 semester on Tues Aug 22 and run through Thur Dec 7.

 Gift certificates from our clinic DO NOT expire.

 IMPORTANT: Gift certificates are not redeemable for cash and can only be redeemed when the clinic is in session (during the Fall, Spring or Summer semesters).
-Gift certificates cannot be redeemed when the clinic is closed.
+Gift certificates cannot be redeemed over holiday breaks or other times that the clinic is closed.